wjburton/wjburton.github.io/_posts/2017-11-01-Movie_Network.markdown

 Now to answer the initial question using the app:
 1. Who is the most popular cast and crew member?
   This isn't really a straight forward question as it's highly dependent on time and genre, plus you could use a slew of popularity metrics.. but to keep it simple we'll say movies tagged with 'Comedy' from the last 5 years (2012-11-01:2017-11-01), and for a popularity metric I use a normalized degree (number of connections/total possible number of connections).
-The Number of movies was set 200 for this network to try to be as accurate as possible, though it is not recommended since it will create a massive network with heavy lag, and take a few minutes to query.
+The Number of movies was set 200 for this network to try to be as accurate as possible.
+Using 200 is not recommended with the embedded ap on the page, it will break if the network requested to build becomes too large.
 The resulting top cast is shown in the table below, ordered by degree centrality:
 !['Cast table']({{"/assets/Cast_table2.png" | absolute_url}})
 <br>